irvinec/SpheroPy/README.md

 SpheroPy is supported and tested on Windows and Linux.\
 SpheroPy is theoretically supported on Mac, but has not been tested on Mac.

+# Supported Devices
+SpheroPy currently supports and has been tested with:
+* Sphero 1.0
+* Sphero SPRK+

+SpheroPy theoretically supports but has not been tested with:
+* Sphero 2.0
+* Sphero SPRK
+* BB8

+Support for additional devices is desired and planned.
+If your device is not supported now, please check back in the future.

 # Dependencies
 SpheroPy requires Python 3.6 or greater.